Neurodiversity is a viewpoint that brain differences are normal, rather than deficits.

-These findings can explain the source of difficulty for many kids with learning and attention issues.
+These findings can explain the source of difficulty for many kids with learning and thinking differences.
 But the neurodiversity view is that brain differences are normal.
 And kids who have them are as mainstream as those who don’t have them.

 Where Neurodiversity Began

 Judy Singer came up with the term neurodiversity in the late 1990s.
 Singer, a sociologist on the autism spectrum, rejected the idea that people with autism were disabled.

 Singer believed their brains simply worked differently from other people’s.
 The term was quickly embraced by activists in the autism community and beyond.
 Advocates have used it to fight stigma and promote